google/WebFundamentals/src/_langs/en/fundamentals/layouts/navigation-patterns/appbar/index.markdown

 ---
 layout: article
 title: "App Bar"
-description: "Users have learnt to expect a header on all of the desktop sites, but on mobile you should be using the App Bar."
+description: "Users have learned to expect a header on all of the desktop sites, but on mobile you should be using the App Bar."
 thumbnail: images/appbar.png
 article:
   written_on: 2014-01-01